VLSLOHITH/OptiLapAdvisor/README.md

 After extracting laptop data from the HTML pages, the information was initially presented in sentence form, describing various features.
 However, to organize the data more efficiently, we needed to transform it into a separate column format.
 Given the impracticality of manually performing this operation on a large dataset, the Python 're' module was employed to identify regular expressions associated with key attributes such as 'RAM,' 'Brand,' 'Size,' 'Storage,' 'Processor,' 'Fingerprint,' 'Gaming,' 'OLED,' 'SSD,' and 'Renewed.'
 Subsequently, these elements were parsed and separated using regular expressions.
 With the assistance of the 'pandas' library, the parsed data was then structured into a dataframe.

 The data within the dataframe remains in a raw format, comprising a mix of numerical and string values.
 The next step involves parsing the data into distinct numerical and categorical forms.
 Subsequently, the data will be converted into their respective data types and updated in a series of dataframes.
 Additionally, a check will be conducted for null values within the dataframe.
 If a significant number of null values are identified, they will be replaced with the median value.
 For cases where only a few null values are present, the respective rows containing null values will be deleted.
 In instances where a substantial number of null values are found, the corresponding columns will be removed.
-Tools used: re, pandas, numpy
+Tools used: regex, pandas, numpy

 ## Data Pre-Analysis:![Screenshot 2024-01-19 170117](https://github.com/VLSLOHITH/OptiLapAdvisor/assets/84633352/d52af99a-a61b-4daf-8d34-8a2e12cebf25)